openwdl/wdl/versions/development/SPEC.md

 Boolean is_false2 = {"a": 1, "b": 2} == {"b": 2, "a": 1}
 ```

-Note that [type coercion](#type-coercion) can be employed to compare values of different but compatible types.
+[Type coercion](#type-coercion) can be employed to compare values of different but compatible types.
 For example:

 ```wdl
 Array[Int] i = [1,2,3]